 Worms are masters of multiplication and survival so there are plenty of worms out there waiting to infect your dog.

 - Contaminated soil

-- Mother’s milk
+- During pregnancy/via milk

 It can be difficult to know if your dog is infected with one of these common intestinal worms.
 Your dog can appear totally healthy and may not pass worms in their faeces as is often thought.
 Symptoms of worm infection can include scooting their bottom on the ground, vomiting, diarrhoea, weight loss and a distended abdomen.
 However, it is better to treat your dog for worms before they start to damage their health.